AlbertoBruno1265/permutation-calculator/README.md

 # Permutation-Calculator
+## A calculator of how many anagrams can be formed with a name
 A simple project to calculate permutations to help study for college entrance exams.

  ## Requeriments:
  - Python 3.6 or >